-During the financial year under review, the Fund generated a total return of -15.55%\ compared to the benchmark return of -13.75%\.
-Hence, the Fund underperformed the benchmark by 1.80%.
-The underperformance was mainly attributed by sector and stock selection; and the worsening of the macroeconomic outlook as a result of Covid-19, both domestically and globally has impacted the Fund's performance during the financial year.
+During the financial year under review, the Fund generated a total return of 4.44% compared to the benchmark return of -0.85%.
+Hence, the Fund outperformed the benchmark by 5.29%.
+The outperformance was mainly attributed to the Fund's sector and stock selection.